inspec/train-winrm/README.md

 ### ChefDK Installation

-After June 2019, this plugin will be distributed with ChefDK; you do not need to install it separately.
+After August 2019, this plugin will be distributed with ChefDK; you do not need to install it separately.

 ### Manual Installation using `inspec plugin install`